Jenn Barlow – Youth Minister (LifeTeen)

 What Is Expected of Me?

 A willingness to serve, a care for others, ability to interact with peers, clergy, adult ministry members and/or leaders, model Catholic values, and a desire to grow in faith.
-Peer Ministers must be able to participate in the following training dates, as well as the fall retreat:
+Peer Ministers are expected to attend weekly Life Nights on Sundays, as well as various training and discipleship opportunities throughout the program year.

 Please fill out an application: Peer Ministry Application